ssnepenthe/simple-wp-routing/README.md

 composer require opis/closure
 ```

-The caching mechanism does not support using objects for rewrite handlers or active callbacks.
+The caching mechanism does not support using instance methods for rewrite handlers or active callbacks.
 Instead, you should set a callable resolver on the invocation strategy instance:

 ```php